SalishSeaCast/SOG/docs/workflows.rst

       syntax: regexp
       (.*/)?\#[^/]*\#$

-   These lines will cause Mercurial to ignore :command:`emacs` temporary and backup files in all of your Mercurial repositories (not just the SOG ones).
+   These lines will cause Mercurial to ignore :program:`emacs` temporary and backup files in all of your Mercurial repositories (not just the SOG ones).